Amberskies/QT3D/README.md

 -added to Github.

 Step 4 : Add a core controll and set it to show a dice made with Blender.
+I think i'll leave the rest up to those who are interested ... smiles look over at my Qt_Development Repro for full fun and Games.
 - discontinued